 Uses of Hypochlorite (ClO–)

-- Hypochlorite is used as chlorinating agents.
-They have the ability to chlorinate the electron-rich aromatic hydrocarbons.
+- Hypochlorite is used as a chlorinating agent.
+This has the ability to chlorinate the electron-rich aromatic hydrocarbons.

 - In organic chemistry, it is used to oxidize primary alcohols to carboxylic acids.